dimkasta/F3-UAM/README.md

 }
 ```

 * The user receives an email with a validation link and clicks it.
-He is sent a route that must implement the validateEmail() function.
+He is sent to a route that must implement the validateEmail() function.
 This must be the route defined in the config, so that the class knows what alias to include in the verification link.
 The token is checked and if it is found identical and less than 1 day has passed from its creation, then the user is switched to verified and active in the db.

 ```
 $test7 = $f3->uam->validateEmail();
 if($test7){
     echo "ok mail validate<br />";
 }
 else {
     echo "not ok mail validate<br />";
 }
 ```
 You do not need to pass anything to the function.
 It gets everything it wants from GET.